Efficient Reallocation under Additive and Responsive Preferences: Additive utilities

 \begin{theorem} If there is a constant number of agents, then there exists a pseudo-polynomial-time algorithm to compute a Pareto optimal and individually rational assignment. \end{theorem}

 \begin{proof} We apply the algorithm of Lemma \ref{lemma:dp}, but in addition we keep track, for each $l \in L$, of a partial assignment that supports it: every time we add $l + (0^{i-1}, u_i(o_j), 0^{n-i})$ to $L'$, the corresponding partial assignment is obtained from the partial assignment corresponding to $l$, and then mapping $o_j$ to $i$.
 If several partial assignments correspond to the same utility vector, we keep an arbitrary one.
 At the end, we obtain the list $L$ of all feasible utility vectors, together with, for each of them, one corresponding assignment.
-For each of them, check whether there is at least one $l'$ in $L$ that Pareto dominates it, which takes at most $O(|L|^2)$, and we recall that $L$ is polynomially large.
+For each of them, check whether there is at least one $l'$ in $L$ that Pareto dominates it, which takes at most $O(|L|^2)$, which is polynomially large if $L$ is encoded in unary.
 The assignments that correspond to the remaining vectors are Pareto optimal.\footnote{Note that it is generally not the case that we get {\em all} Pareto optimal assignments: if there are several assignments corresponding to the same utility vector, then we'll obtain only one.} \end{proof}